-Priority Action Progress Status Advocate for improved transport options Develop a Multi Modal Transport Infrastructure Plan for Noble Park Activity Centre Discussions are ongoing with State Government.
-Sections not requiring State Government input have been partially drafted.
+Priority Action Progress Status Advocate for improved transport options Develop a Multi Modal Transport Infrastructure Plan for Noble Park Activity Centre Discussions are ongoing with State Government Sections not requiring State Government input have been partially drafted.
 Finalise a Multi Modal Transport Infrastructure Plan for Dandenong Activity Centre Some internal work has been undertaken.
 Discussions with the Department of Transport are ongoing.
 Launch the Public Transport Advocacy Statement and advocate in accordance with the Statement The Statement is scheduled to be presented to Councillors at a Councillor Briefing Session in May.
-Investigate the development of a municipal wide developer contributions plan for application to new development across the city Continue advocacy for the proposed Team 11 stadium in central Dandenong and an A League team for Dandenong and the south east Liaison and advocacy for the Stadium with State and Federal government representatives is ongoing.
+Investigate the development of a municipal wide developer contributions plan for application to new development across the city Continue advocacy for the proposed 'Team 11' stadium in central Dandenong and an A League team for Dandenong and the south east Liaison and advocacy for the Stadium with State and Federal government representatives is ongoing.
 Work to secure a professional football team in south east Melbourne as a major tenant of the Stadium is also continuing.
 Deliver the second part of stage two of the Springvale Community Precinct project including the construction of the Springvale Community Hub and Library Works are progressing with a likely completion of building works in May.
 Finalise the acquisition of land for the Keysborough South Community Hub and undertake detailed design works for the facility Council owned land on the corner of Chapel Road and Villiers Road (Tatterson Park) has been confirmed as the site for the Community Hub.
 Architectural firm Group GSA has been appointed to prepare design and documentation for the Community Hub and this process is underway.

-Drograss Status Finalise the Aquatic Strategy and commence The Aquatic Strategy was adopted in September 2019.
-Implementation of priority actions, including: A detailed Feasibility Study for NPAC Gymnasium/stage 1 redevelopment - complete; 2) Partnerships Investigation for the new Dandenong Aquatic and Leisure Centre (DALC) - complete.
+Priority Action Progress Status Finalise the Aquatic Strategy and commence implementation of priority actions, including detailed planning for the replacement of Dandenong Oasis and expansion of NPAC The Aquatic Strategy was adopted in September 2019.
+Implementation of priority actions is underway, including: 1) A detailed Feasibility Study for NPAC Gymnasium/stage 1 redevelopment - complete; 2) Partnerships Investigation for the new Dandenong Aquatic and Leisure Centre (DALC) - complete.
 Project specifications for a Business Case for the new DALC are underway and the project is expected to commence in May.
-Review and implement the Municipal Early The Keysborough South Community Hub design is underway.
-Years Infrastructure Plan Department of Education and Training 3 year old LGA data has been returned and Council is awaiting the suburb breakdown of data.
+Review and implement the Municipal Early Years Infrastructure Plan The Keysborough South Community Hub design is underway.
+Department of Education and Training 3 year old LGA data has been returned and Council is awaiting the suburb breakdown of data.